chenxingqiang/jax-ml/doc/developers/maintainer.rst

   `Continuous Integration
   <https://en.wikipedia.org/wiki/Continuous_integration>`_.
 The CD workflow on
-  GitHub Actions is also used to automatically create nightly builds and publish packages for the development branch of scikit-learn.
+  GitHub Actions is also used to automatically create nightly builds and publish packages for the development branch of jax-learn.
 See :ref:`install_nightly_builds`.

 4. Once all the CD jobs have completed successfully in the PR, merge it,